What is ADHD?

-Here are seven common signs of ADHD.
+Here are 14 common signs of ADHD in children.

-Kids with ADHD may have trouble waiting their turn for classroom activities or when playing games with other children.
+Kids with ADHD may have trouble waiting their turn during classroom activities or when playing games with other children.

 Children with ADHD often can’t sit still.
 They may try to get up and run around, fidget, or squirm in their chair when forced to sit.

 Fidgetiness can make it difficult for kids with ADHD to play quietly or engage calmly in leisure activities.

 A child with ADHD may show interest in lots of different things, but they may have problems finishing them.
 For example, they may start projects, chores, or homework, but move on to the next thing that catches their interest before finishing.